 Remote onboarding is a great way to ensure your new employee is properly introduced to the company and its culture.
 By leveraging the benefits that come with it, you can set up your new hire for success and keep your onboarding process running smoothly.

 How to Set Up a Successful Remote Onboarding Process

 For successful remote onboarding, it’s essential to provide clear instructions, materials, and guidance to the new hire.
 Here are some tips for setting up a successful remote onboarding process:

-- Provide feedback and support.
+- Provide feedback and support: Most of the small businesses we help, have a six-month probation period.
+It can take longer to get into things with remote roles hence the longer time for this initial onboarding phase.
 Be sure to let the new hire know that you’re available for any questions or concerns they may have about the job or their responsibilities.

 By following these tips, you can set up a successful remote onboarding process and help ensure that your new hire is able to transition into their role smoothly.
-Remote onboarding is an effective way to bring on new employees without sacrificing quality or efficiency – so make sure you get it right!
+Remote onboarding is an effective way to bring on new employees without sacrificing quality or efficiency.
+Make sure you get it right!

 So, are you ready to start your hiring process with a difference?

 If you still need a hand or two, why not have a chat with the team here at Your People Partners?
 We love helping your business thrive.